victordiaz/PHONK/README.md

 :tada: Hello!
 I'm happy to see you here reading about PHONK!!

 **PHONK is a self-contained creative scripting toolbox for new and old Android devices.**
 Create scripts rapidly from your phone or using the *remote Web Editor* on your computer.
-The API is simple an extensive GUI; audio, graphics, bluetooth ble, arduino, OSC, midi, and much more.
+The API is simple and extensive.
+GUI, audio, graphics, bluetooth ble, arduino, OSC, midi, and much more.

 Have a look in the [PHONK website](http://www.phonk.io) for more info